drwhite729/public/docs/README.md

 | because this code is nothing special                | because this code is *mine*; go write your own code |
 | because I just want to share some useful techniques | because I want to sell this and make some money     |

+This time, I'm creating a repository with no specific purpose in mind, other than to have a public repository.
+I don't know what I'm going to put it in yet.
+I'm not even giving it a descriptive name yet; it's just "public".
+I might never use it, but if I do, I don't want to second-guess myself later and waste any time deciding if I want it to be public or private.
+If I put it here, it's public.
+The repository name is "public", and I added a public license to it.